Siberia Airlines Flight 1812: History

 Flight 1812 departed Tel Aviv with a destination of Novosibirsk.
 It proceeded at an altitude of 36,000 ft over the Black Sea when the Russian ground control center in Sochi suddenly lost contact with the airliner.
 Soon afterward, the pilot of an Armenian plane crossing the sea nearby reported seeing the Russian plane explode before it crashed into the sea at about 13:45 Moscow time (09:45 GMT).
 Most of the passengers were Israelis visiting their relatives in Russia.
 No one on board survived.

 A national day of mourning was instituted in Israel with a moment of silence, flags at half-mast and schools teaching special lessons on the tragedy.
-A monument to the victims was built in Ben Shemen forest in Israel.
+A monument to the victims was built in the Ben Shemen moshav.

 Occurring less than a month after the September 11 attacks in the United States, the crash was initially suspected by Russian officials to be an act of terrorism, and they denied American reports that it was caused by an S-200 missile.

 Later, the Moscow-based Interstate Aviation Committee ruled that the crash was caused by an accidental Ukrainian S-200 missile strike during military training exercises staged off Cape Opuk in Crimea.

 Initial private assessments by American military officials determined that the crash was caused by an S-200 missile that had overshot its target drone—which had been destroyed successfully by an S-300 fired at the same time—and instead of self-destructing, locked on the passenger plane about 250 km further away and detonated 15 m over the plane.

 Russian officials dismissed the American claim as "unworthy of attention," and Russian president Vladimir Putin told the press the next day that "the weapons used in those exercises had such characteristics that make it impossible for them to reach the air corridor through which the plane was moving."
 Ukrainian military officials initially denied that their missile had brought down the plane; they reported that the S-200 had been launched seaward and had successfully self-destructed.
 Defense ministry spokesman Konstantin Khivrenko noted that "neither the direction nor the range (of the missiles) correspond to the practical or theoretical point at which the plane exploded."

 However, some Ukrainian officials later admitted that their military had probably shot down the airliner.
 Ukrainian officials speculated that water interference caused the missile to veer off course.
 Ukraine reportedly banned the testing of Buk, S-300 and similar missile systems for a period of seven years following this incident.

 On 7 October 2001, it was reported that the main fuselage of the aircraft, believed to contain the black box recorder, was thought to be at a depth of 1,000 m, which was too deep for divers to retrieve.